MercyNgila/MercyNgila/README.md

 ### Hi there 👋

+#### I'm Mercy

+I am a Data Scientist, Data Analyst skilled in Python, SQL, Machine Learning, Optimization, and modeling.

+I harness data visualization techniques to present results to stakeholders in order to tell the story the data is longing to tell.

 <!--
 **MercyNgila/MercyNgila** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.